D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 # Definition sets
 ## ADCS<!-- DEFINITION SET HEADER -->
 - Description:
-this category refers to the various functions an ADCS implements.
+this definition set refers to the various functions an ADCS implements.
 It is to be used for the ADCS capability description.

 ## DataDependencies<!-- DEFINITION SET HEADER -->
 - Description: